-Current participants include Council and/or environmental group representatives from Ballarat, Banyule, Bayside, Bellarine (Ocean Grove, Queenscliffe), Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Frankston, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Maroondah, City of Melbourne, Mitchell, Monash, Moorabool, Moreland, Moonee Valley, Nillumbik, Stonnington, Wellington, Whitehorse, Wyndham and Yarra Ranges municipalities.
+Current participants include Council and/or environmental group representatives from Ararat, Ballarat, Banyule, Bayside, Bellarine (Ocean Grove, Queenscliffe), Boroondara, Brimbank, Cardinia, Casey, Colac Otway, Darebin, Frankston, Glen Eira, Greater Bendigo, Greater Dandenong, Greater Geelong, Hepburn, Hobson’s Bay, Hume, Kingston, Knox, Maroondah, Maribyrnong, City of Melbourne, Mitchell, Monash, Moonee Valley, Moorabool, Moreland, Moonee Valley, Mornington Peninsula, Nillumbik, Stonnington, Warrnambool, Whitehorse, Wyndham and Yarra Ranges local government areas.